robinjfisher/Touchstone/README.markdown

 By adding the parameter ?cid= to each link, the visit will be recorded.

 ## Campaign Signups
 When a visitor visits your website via a link containing ?cid= and then signs up, the sign up is tied back to that visit and that campaign.
 You can then track the revenue obtained from each visitor against the cost of a particular campaign.

+## Prerequisites & Dependencies
+Touchstone requires your application to have something like a User model.
+The model doesn't need to be called User (you can configure this) but the purpose of Touchstone is to track users who signup to your application in response to a campaign.

+The views are built using Bootstrap so installing Touchstone will introduce dependencies on the sass and sass-bootstrap gems.

 ## Installation
 Add the following line to your Gemfile: